arminshfatemi/exersices/README.md

-# ِDaily report  26-5-1402
+# ِDaily report  29-5-1402

 ### Tasks Overview
-* didn't done anything today
+* JWT

 ### Tasks Detail
-* just resting
+* working on JWT in fastapi on cookie base

 ### Next tasks
-* JWT logout
+* still learning JWT and its work

 ### challenges
-* no challenges
+* for the library (fastapi-users) got a little bad duc

 ### What i have learned
-* nothing
+* paiiiiiiin you made me a self believer !!!

 ### Conclusion
 * nothing today sir